-Well with PQAI, we aim to create a more stable and transparent patent ecosystem for corporations.
+With PQAI, we aim to create a more stable and transparent patent ecosystem for corporations.
 We believe it will make R&D investments more predictable, increase confidence in patents, and make risks and opportunities more visible.
-We could use all the resources we can get in making this initiative a success.
+We could use all the resources to make this initiative successful.
 You could be part of this revolution by funding the development of the tool.
-In return, you will give to yourself, and the world at large a system to file better patents.
+In return, you will give yourself and the world a system to file better patents.

 Got a patent rejection?
-Almost 90% of patent applications receive at least one non final patent rejections!
-Let’s dig deeper to understand the best practices while filing patent applications.
+Almost 90% of patent applications receive at least one non-final patent rejection!
+So let’s dig deeper to understand the best practices while filing patent applications.

 You have invested your retirement savings developing your idea and have spent years perfecting your invention.
-After fine tuning your invention, you assist your patent professional with drafting your patent application, toiling to put together the perfect words to describe your invention.
-Your patent drawings are detailed and meticulous.
-After investing hours going over every word of your patent claims, you file your patent application.
-Now, after years of waiting, you receive a notice from the Patent Office rejecting your invention.
-Time to give up?
+As things progress, you assist your patent professional with drafting your patent application, meticulously putting together the right words and drawings to describe and showcase your invention.

 Initial Precautionary Measures